Dideldumm/realistic-polygons/BA_vault/Notizen zu quellen/Heuristics for the Generation of random Polygons.md

 	- of algorithms that  operate on polygons

 ## Notations
-- Vertices of a polygon $v_1, ..., v_n$ are assumed to be in counterclockwise order
+- Vertices of a polygon $v_1, ..., v_n$ are assumed to be in counter clockwise order
 - A point of the input set $S$ is denoted by $s$
 - A arbitrary point is denoted by $p$
 - $P_i$ denotes the polygon obtained after the execution of phases $1$ through $i$ of the algorithm